DISABILITY: ALL CONCERNED

 - Recruitment and support for disabled staff members

-This multi-year action plan is part of an overall improvement process concerning both research academics and students and staff, both in post and in the recruitment phase.
+This multi-year action plan is part of a global improvement approach concerning both academics and research, as well as students and staff, whether in post or in the recruitment phase.

-The USMB strives to offer its disabled members, whatever their status, the best reception conditions and tailor-made support.
+The USMB is committed to offering its disabled students, whatever their status, the best possible conditions of welcome and tailor-made support.